 Within our planning, we take advantage of the learning opportunities in our local area and make sure we tailor the planning to meet the needs of the children we serve in our community.
-All planning is kept centrally on the school's system.

-The half-termly topic themes and curriculum summaries are posted on the website year group pages these are also stored on the network.
+The half-termly topic themes and curriculum summaries are posted on the website year group pages and on Seesaw.
 The purpose of the summaries is to give parents an understanding of what is taught each term in plain language stripped of educational jargon.
 The overviews should also give enough information to help parents support and extend their child's learning by, for example, giving an overview of homework, links to useful websites and trips, and visits to places of interest that will enhance children's understanding.
+Educational Visits, Trips and Workshops: This is an important part of our curriculum at Chase Bridge.